hankster/Neckerworld/assets/README.md

 * textures -- texture maps used by opengl to render the surfaces of the cubes
 * tw-emoticons -- png images of the emoticons, small scale
 * tw-emoticons-512 -- png images of the emoticons as a 512x512 pixel image
-* txt files -- final list of enbys, faces, females, male, predators, resources and surfaces in the game
+* txt files -- final list of enbies, faces, females, male, predators, resources and surfaces in the game

 ## The standard Neckerworld family